Postgraduate MSc/PgDip

 In a nutshell

-The course takes a blended approach to learning (also known as hybrid learning) that combines online lectures, tutorials and workshops through our virtual learning environment (BlackBoard) with traditional in-person teaching at the University.
+This course takes a blended approach to learning (also known as hybrid learning).
+Our hybrid learning approach combines online lectures, tutorials, and workshops with in-person teaching, allowing you to balance your studies with professional commitments.

 You will:

-• Gain a qualification that's professionally accredited by the Society of Radiographers.
+• Gain a qualification accredited by the Society and College of Radiographers and the Institute of Physics and Engineering in Medicine.

 Course accreditations